 sudo apt update

-This command refreshes your system’s package database, making it ready for the LibreOffice installation.
+This command refreshes your system’s package database, preparing it for the LibreOffice installation.

 Install LibreOffice

 With your system updated, you are now set to install LibreOffice.
-This step will download and install the office suite along with any necessary dependencies.
+This step will download and install the Office suite and any necessary dependencies.

 Execute the following command: